trafficparrot/trafficparrot-demo-applications/mobile-network-hardware/README.md

 # This is a sample application used for demonstrating how to create passthrough JMS IBM MQ mocks in Traffic Parrot

+## Download this application
+You can download this application here: https://trafficparrot.com/documentation/files/mobile-network-hardware.zip

 ## Application setup
 In order for this project to work you will have to obtain a file ```com.ibm.mq.allclient.jar``` provided by IBM and copy it to the ```mobile-network-hardware\lib``` directory.